arunviswanathan91/Sofie-dream/README.md

 | **System Default** | Follows your device's dark/light mode |

 ### Data & Backup
-- **All data is stored 100% locally on your phone** — no mandatory account, no third-party cloud required
+- **All data is stored 100% locally on your phone** — no account needed, no internet required
-- Export a full backup as a `.json` file and save it anywhere (Google Drive, iCloud, USB, email)
+- Export a full backup as a `.json` file and save it anywhere (Google Drive, iCloud, USB, email to yourself)
 - Restore from a backup file at any time
-- Optional Google Drive and OneDrive sync (requires OAuth setup — see `.env.example`)
+- Optional Google Drive and OneDrive sync available

 ### Business Profile
 - Set your business name, tagline, address, and GST/tax number